zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Finds the centroid of the index
+Finds the centroid of the index.